-Exhibit Number Document 3.1(1) Sixth Amended and Restated Certificate of Incorporation 3.2(1) Amended and Restated Bylaws 3.3(2) Form of Certificate of Designation of Series A Junior Participating Preferred Stock 3.4(3) Certificate of Amendment of Amended and Restated Certificate of Incorporation 3.5(4) Certificate of Amendment of Amended and Restated Certificate of Incorporation 4.1 Reference is made to Exhibits 3.1, 3.2, 3.3, 3.4 and 3.5 above.
-4.2(5) Registration Rights Agreement 4.3(5) Form of Warrant 4.4(6) Form of Specimen Common Stock Certificate 4.5(2) Rights Agreement dated as of November 5, 2008, by and between Dynavax Technologies Corporation and Mellon Investor Services LLC 4.6(2) Form of Rights Certificate 4.7(7) Form of Restricted Stock Unit Award Agreement.
-4.8(8) Form of Amended Warrant 4.9(9) Form of Warrant 4.10 (10) Registration Rights Agreement dated as of September 20, 2010, by and between Dynavax Technologies Corporation and Aspire Capital Fund, LLC.
-4.11 Amended and Restated 2004 Non-Employee Director Option Program and Amended and Restated 2005 Non-Employee Director Cash Compensation Program, Amended April 17, 2012.
+Exhibit Number Document 3.1(1) Sixth Amended and Restated Certificate of Incorporation.
+3.2(1) Amended and Restated Bylaws.
+3.3(2) Form of Certificate of Designation of Series A Junior Participating Preferred Stock.
+3.4(3) Certificate of Amendment of Amended and Restated Certificate of Incorporation.
+3.5(4) Certificate of Amendment of Amended and Restated Certificate of Incorporation.
+4.1 Reference is made to Exhibits 3.1, 3.2, 3.3, 3.4 and 3.5 above.
+4.2(5) Registration Rights Agreement.
+4.3(5) Form of Warrant.
+4.4(6) Form of Specimen Common Stock Certificate.
+4.5(2) Rights Agreement dated as of November 5, 2008, by and between Dynavax Technologies Corporation and Mellon Investor Services LLC.
+4.6(2) Form of Rights Certificate.
+4.7(7) Form of Restricted Stock Unit Award Agreement.
+4.8(8) Form of Amended Warrant.
+4.9(9) Form of Warrant.
+4.10(10) Registration Rights Agreement dated as of September 20, 2010, by and between Dynavax Technologies Corporation and Aspire Capital Fund, LLC.
+10.69(11) + Amended and Restated 2004 Non-Employee Director Option Program and Amended and Restated 2005 Non-Employee Director Cash Compensation Program, Amended April 17, 2012.
+10.70+ Employment Offer Letter to Christine R. Larson dated August 1, 2012.
+10.71+ Consulting Agreement dated as of May 1, 2012, by and between Frank Cano and Dynavax Technologies Corporation.
 31.1 Certification of Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
-31.2 Certification of Vice President, Finance pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+31.2 Certification of Vice President and Chief Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 32.1† Certification of Chief Executive Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-32.2† Certification of Vice President, Finance pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
+32.2† Certification of Vice President and Chief Financial Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 101.INS XBRL Instance Document.
 101.SCH XBRL Taxonomy Extension Schema Document.
 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document.
 101.DEF XBRL Taxonomy Extension Definition Linkbase.
 101.LAB XBRL Taxonomy Extension Labels Linkbase Document.
 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document.
-(1) Incorpora - ted by reference from such document filed with the SEC as an exhibit to Dynavax Technologies Corporation's Amendment No. 4 to Registration

-(1) Incorporated by reference from such document filed with the SEC as an exhibit to Dynavax Technologies Corporation's Amendment No. 4 to Registration Statement on Form S-1/A, as filed with the SEC on February 5, 2004 (Commission File No. 000- 50577).
-(2) Incorporated by preference from such document filed with the SEC on an arbitration form S-1/A, as filed with the SEC on February 5, 2004 (Commission File No. 000- 50577).
+Incorporated by reference from such document filed with the SEC as an exhibit to Dynavax Technologies Corporation's Amendment No. 4 to Registration Statement on Form S-1/A, as filed with the SEC on February 5, 2004 (Commission File No. 000-50577).